 - Features – What additional features you would you benefit from?
 Feeds with NSE company updates and today’s live news, for example, could be useful.
 NSE brokers with user-friendly educational content should also rank highly in your comparison.
 Alternatively, if you are an experienced investor, NSE brokers that provide access to advanced tools such as bots can prove helpful.

 - Customer service – What kind of support do the NSE brokers provide?
 Customer reviews are a good place to start to make sure you open a live account with a responsive broker.
 IG, for example, offers 24-hour customer service available from 8 AM Saturday to 10 PM Friday.
 This includes via live chat, email or telephone.

 What Is The NSE Of India?

-The NSE trading centre is India’s largest financial market and premier marketplace for companies preparing to list on a major exchange.
-It was the country’s first electronic exchange to trade derivatives and exchange-traded funds (ETFs) and provide a fully automated screen-based electronic trading system.
-As of January 2021, the NSE was the world’s largest derivatives exchange by trading volume.
-It is ranked 4th in the world in equity trading volume.
+The NSE is India’s largest financial market and premier marketplace for companies preparing to list on a major exchange.
+It was the country’s first electronic exchange to trade derivatives and exchange-traded funds (ETFs) and provide a fully automated screen-based electronic system.
+In 2021, the NSE was also the world’s largest derivatives exchange by trading volume.
+It is ranked 4th in the world in equity volume.

-The NSE trading market’s products are organised into three asset classes: the capital market for the listing and trading of equities, the fixed income securities market and the derivatives market.
-The NSE’s products offer trading, investment, clearing and settlement services in the following sectors:
+The NSE market’s products are organized into three asset classes: the capital market for the listing and trading of equities, the fixed-income securities market, and the derivatives market.
+Look out for these on your NSE brokers’ platform.
+The National Stock Exchange of India’s products offer trading, investment, clearing and settlement services in the following sectors: